Quasi-Experimental Shift-Share Research Designs: Shock-Level Inference and Testing

 \section{Shock-Level Inference and Testing}

-A shock-level view of SSIV also brings new insights to inference and testing.
-In this section we first show how a problem with conventional inference in SSIV settings, first studied by \textcite{Adao}, has a convenient solution based on the equivalence result in Proposition 1.
-In particular, we show that conventional standard error calculations are asymptotically valid when quasi-experimental SSIV coefficients are estimated at the level of identifying variation (shocks).
-We then discuss how other novel shock-level procedures can be used to assess first-stage relevance and to implement valid falsification tests of the SSIV exclusion restriction.
-Lastly, we summarize a variety of Monte-Carlo simulations illustrating the finite-sample properties of SSIV and relating them to conventional shock-level analyses.
+A shock-level view also brings new insights to SSIV inference and testing.
+In this section we first show how a problem with conventional SSIV inference, first studied by \textcite{Adao}, has a convenient solution based on our shock-level equivalence result.
+We then discuss how other novel shock-level procedures can be used to assess first-stage relevance and to implement valid falsification tests of shock exogeneity.
+Lastly, we summarize a variety of Monte-Carlo simulations illustrating the finite-sample properties of SSIV.